Trump campaign’s star witness in Michigan was deemed ‘not credible.’ Then, her loud testimony went viral.

 “Everything that happened at that TCF Center was fraud,” she declared on Tuesday.
 “Every single thing.”

-During her exchange with Johnson the following day, the GOP state lawmaker questioned her claim that 30,000 votes were counted multiple times but were not reflected in the poll book, which indicates how how many absentee ballots were cast in each precinct.
+During her exchange with Johnson the following day, the GOP state lawmaker questioned her claim that 30,000 votes were counted multiple times but were not reflected in the poll book, which indicates how many absentee ballots were cast in each precinct.

 “We’re not seeing the poll book off by 30,000 votes,” he said.